 - Place the chickpeas in a food processor and process until you have a thick paste.
 Add the salt, tahini, lemon juice, garlic, and chipotle chile pepper powder, then process again.
 Scrape down the sides of the processor as necessary to ensure even blending.
 Drizzle in the 1/2 teaspoon of olive oil, then process again.

-- Taste the hummus to see if it has a very smooth texture.
+Taste the hummus to see if it has a very smooth texture.
 If not, process again until you do.
+Add water a tablespoon at a time, if need, and continue processing until totally smooth.
 Transfer the hummus to a storage container and press a sheet of plastic wrap directly onto the surface of the hummus to prevent it from forming a skin.
 Refrigerate for at least 30 minutes, but preferably for several hours to let the flavors develop.

 - When you are ready to serve the hummus, make the salsa garnish.
 Combine the chopped jalapeno, cilantro, dash of salt, and lime in a mortar or food processor.
 Grind or process until the jalapeno is in small pieces and the mixture is similar in texture to a thick pesto.